timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Like for most other jobs, you'll get the "Why X?" question for both consulting and PM behavioral interviews.

-For consulting, you can usually answer something along the lines of:
+Consulting is a common career choice for generalists who aren't really sure what they want to do, and interviewers know that.
+When interviewers ask "Why consulting?" you can usually answer something along the lines of:
 - I like working with smart people
 - I like working on diverse and challenging problems
 - I want to make a big impact on multi-billion dollar companies